gld1982ltd/pacbot/README.md

 * Deploy via rsync
 * Staying out of your way

-Pacman has two distinct modes: dev mode and build mode.
+Pacbot has two distinct modes: dev mode and build mode.

 * **In dev mode**, all files are served on the fly, without regenerating the entire site.
 * **In build mode**, all files are processed and all assets are packed into an uploadable dir.

 ## Install

-To install pacman, use npm:
+To install pacbot, use npm:

 ```
-$ npm install pacman -g
+$ npm install pacbot -g
 ```

 ## Setup

-Pacman could be used in a directory with the following structure:
+Pacbot could be used in a directory with the following structure:

 ```
 mysite/
-    config.js        -- the pacman config file (more on this later)
+    config.js        -- the pacbot config file (more on this later)
     public/          -- the folder where the build-mode generated site is placed
     content/         -- the content for your site
         index.html   -- an index file for your site, along with any other file